Combinatorial Proofs in Bordered Heegaard Floer homology

 (\cite[Theorem 1.3]{LOT08}).

 The theory extends to 3-manifolds with two boundary components as follows.
 Given $Y$ with two boundary components $\partial_L Y$ and $\partial_R Y$.
 Fix parametrizations $\phi_1:F(\slz_1)\to \partial_L Y$ and $\phi_2:F(\slz_2)\to \partial_R Y$.
 This induces circles $Z_1$ and $Z_2$ on $\partial_L Y$ and $\partial_R Y$, and basepoints $z_1\in Z_1,z_2\in Z_2$.
 We further fix a map $\gamma$ from the framed cylinder $(S^1,z)\times [0,1]$ into $Y$, so that $(S^1,z)\times\{0\}$ and $(S^1,z)\times\{1\}$ map to $(Z_1,z_1)$ and $(Z_2,z_2)$, respectively.
 We call the totality of the data $(Y,\partial_L Y,\partial_R Y,\phi_1,\phi_2,\gamma)$ a \emph{strongly bordered 3-manifold with two boundary components}.
 From now on whenever we mention a 3-manifold $Y$ with two boundary components, we mean a strongly bordered 3-manifold, omitting the other data when they are clear from context.
-To a 3-manifold $Y$ with two boundary components, bordered Floer theory associates the following invariants: \begin{itemize} \item Type $AA$ invariant $\widehat{CFAA}(Y)_{\sla(\slz_1),\sla(\slz_2)}$, a right $A_\infty$-bimodule over $\sla(\slz_1)$ and $\sla(\slz_2)$. \item Type $DD$ invariant $^{\sla(-\slz_1),\sla(-\slz_2)}\widehat{CFDD}(Y)$, a left type $D$ bimodule over $\sla(-\slz_1)$ and $\sla(-\slz_2)$. \item Type $DA$ invariant $^{\sla(-\slz_1)}\widehat{CFDA}(Y)_{\sla(\slz_2)}$, a left type $D$, right $A_\infty$-bimodule over $\sla(-\slz_1)$ and $\sla(\slz_2)$. \item Type $AD$ invariant $^{\sla(-\slz_2)}\widehat{CFAD}(Y)_{\sla(\slz_1)}$, a right $A_\infty$, left type $D$ bimodule over $\sla(\slz_1)$ and $\sla(-\slz_2)$. \end{itemize}
+To a 3-manifold $Y$ with two boundary components, bordered Floer theory associates the following invariants: \begin{itemize} \item Type $\AA$ invariant $\widehatit{CFAA}(Y)_{\sla(\slz_1),\sla(\slz_2)}$, a right $A_\infty$-bimodule over $\sla(\slz_1)$ and $\sla(\slz_2)$. \item Type $\DD$ invariant $^{\sla(-\slz_1),\sla(-\slz_2)}\widehatit{CFDD}(Y)$, a left type $D$ bimodule over $\sla(-\slz_1)$ and $\sla(-\slz_2)$. \item Type $\DA$ invariant $^{\sla(-\slz_1)}\widehatit{CFDA}(Y)_{\sla(\slz_2)}$, a left type $D$, right $A_\infty$-bimodule over $\sla(-\slz_1)$ and $\sla(\slz_2)$. \item Type $\AD$ invariant $^{\sla(-\slz_2)}\widehatit{CFAD}(Y)_{\sla(\slz_1)}$, a right $A_\infty$, left type $D$ bimodule over $\sla(\slz_1)$ and $\sla(-\slz_2)$. \end{itemize}

-The bimodules satisfy similar pairing theorems, as described in \cite[Section 7.1]{LOT10a}.
-The general rule is that tensor product can be taken between a right $A_\infty$-action and a left type $D$ action over the same algebra $\sla(\slz)$.
-Taking this tensor product corresponds to gluing two boundaries parametrized by $\slz$ and $-\slz$.
+These bimodules satisfy similar pairing theorems, as described in \cite[Section 7.1]{LOT10a}.
+The general rule is that box tensor product can be taken between a right $A_\infty$-action and a left type $D$ action over the same algebra $\sla(\slz)$.
+Taking this box tensor product corresponds to gluing two boundaries parametrized by $\slz$ and $-\slz$.